platformio/platformio-vscode-ide/README.md

 * Serial Port Monitor
 * Built-in Terminal with PlatformIO Core tool (``pio``, ``platformio``)

+## Quick Start

+1. Create empty directory and open it as a new project
+2. Please be patient and let the installation complete (only the first time, see progress in status bar)
+3. Launch VS Code Quick Open (`Ctrl+Shift+P` or `Cmd+Shift+P`), search for `PlatformIO: Initialize or update project`, and press enter
+4. Happy coding with PlatformIO!

 ## How it works

 Please follow to the official documentation [PlatformIO IDE for VSCode](http://docs.platformio.org/page/ide/vscode.html).